chi-tech/chi-tech/CHI_DOC/Install_ubuntu_easy.md

 mpicc --version
 ```

-Which should display the same message the gcc call did, i.e.
+Which should display the same message the gcc call did, i.e.,

     $ mpicc --version
     gcc (Ubuntu 7.3.0-30ubuntu1~18.04.york0) 7.3.0